Sidebar

 Close

-• Reconciles the fund to verify the amount on hand equals the authorized amount
+- Reconciles the fund to verify the amount on hand equals the authorized amount.

-• Completes the request form indicating the fund will be closed.
-Email the form and a copy of the deposit report to OIB
+- Completes the closure request form and emails it with a copy of the deposit report to OIB and Accounting Services (Twin Cities campus only).

 Change of Fund Custodian